-Some people believe that the mass media are dying-that the whole idea of general interest intermediaries, providing both shared experiences for millions and exposure to diverse topics and ideas, was a short episode in the history of human communications.
-As a prediction, this view is probably overstated.
-But certainly the significance of the mass media has been decreasing over time.
-We should not forget that from the standpoint of human history, even in industrialized societies, general interest intermediaries are relatively new, and far from inevitable.
+Some people believe that the mass media is dying-that the whole idea of general-interest intermediaries providing shared experiences and exposure to diverse topics and ideas for millions was a short episode in the history of human communications.
+As a prediction, this view seems overstated; even on the Internet, the mass media continues to have a huge role.
+But certainly the significance of the mass media has been falling over time.
+We should not forget that from the standpoint of human history, even in industrialized societies, general-interest intermediaries are relatively new, and far from inevitable.
 Newspapers, radio stations, and television broadcasters have particular histories with distinctive beginnings and possibly distinctive endings.
-In fact the twentieth century should be seen as the great era for the general interest intermediary, providing similar information and entertainment to millions of people.
+In fact the twentieth century should be seen as the great era for the general-interest intermediary, which provided similar information and entertainment to millions of people.

 The twenty-first century may well be altogether different on this score.
-Consider one small fact: In 1948, daily newspaper circulation was I.3 per household, a rate that had fallen by 57 percent by 1998-even though the number of years of education, typically correlated with newspaper readership, rose sharply in that period.7 At the very least, the sheer volume of options, and the power to customize, are sharply diminishing the social role of the general interest intermediary.
+Consider one small fact: in 1930, daily newspaper circulation was 1.3 per household, a rate that had fallen to less than 0.50 by 2003-even though the number of years of education, typically correlated with newspaper readership, rose sharply in that period.
+At the very least, the sheer volume of options and the power to customize are sharply diminishing the social role of the general-interest intermediary.